 By 1989, Sheets had developed the business into the first and only local moving franchise in the country.
 Last year, TWO MEN AND A TRUCK®/INTERNATIONAL, Inc.’s annual revenue was more than $400 million.

 Sheets considers herself fortunate to have all three children actively involved in running the company.
-Brig Sorber is currently CEO.
-Melanie Bergeron acts as chair of the board of directors.
-Jon Sorber is executive vice president.
+Brig Sorber is currently executive chairman, Melanie Bergeron acts as chair of the board of directors, and Jon Sorber is executive vice president.

 “When I look back, I can’t believe this all happened,” she says.
 “I am in shock and so grateful.
 I definitely think this is the American dream.
 We live in a wonderful country.”

 - 2006 Ernst & Young International Runner-up Entrepreneur of the Year